Merton Centre for Independent Living - Privacy Notice

 We may collect your personal data in a number of ways, for example:

-- When you would like our support we will store information relating to your case
+- When you would like our support we will store information relating to you and your case

 - When you sign up as a member of Merton CIL